Domain Adaptive Ensemble Learning: Methodology

-\paragraph{Domain-specific expert learning.} Next, we detail the DAEL training procedure, starting with how each expert is trained to be domain-specific.
-Recall that $E_i$ is the expert trained for its own domain $\mathcal{D}_i$, $i \in \{1, ..., K\}$.
-Denote $H(\cdot, \cdot)$ the cross-entropy between two probability distributions, the loss function for domain-specific expert learning is
+\textbf{Domain-specific expert learning.} Next, we detail the DAEL training procedure, starting with how each expert is trained to be domain-specific.
+Let $H(\cdot, \cdot)$ denote cross-entropy between two probability distributions, the loss function for domain-specific expert learning is

 where $y(x^i)$ is the one-hot label of $x^i$; the expectation is implemented by mini-batch sampling (same for the following equations).